automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Zuniceratops.md

 # Zuniceratops
-## Description: This horned dinosaur was discovered by an eight-year-old boy.
+## This horned dinosaur was discovered by an eight-year-old boy.